Sberbank: 2022–2023 sanctions

+During 2022 and 2023, many overseas subsidiaries lost their licences, closed, were sold, or went into receivership.

+2024

+In July 2024, Russian FIT LLC, the developer of the PayQR contactless payment service, filed a lawsuit against Sberbank in the Moscow Arbitration Court.
+The plaintiff alleges that Sberbank has violated its exclusive rights to the PayQR design elements.
+Sberbank uses its own SberPay QR service.
+The amount of the claim is 2.9 billion rubles (about $333 million).
+The hearing is scheduled for November 2024.

+In July 2024, Sberbank began paying "record" dividends for 2023.
+One share is worth 33.3 rubles, and the total amount will be 752 billion rubles ($8.5 billion).
+Half of it will be allocated to the state, and the other half will be distributed among the 1.8 million private shareholders.

+On 16 August, Sberbank disclosed for the first time in three years the amount spent on remuneration of top management and key executives.
+In total, they were paid 28 billion rubles (over $300 million) for 2023.
+This amount is distributed among approximately 650 employees.

+2025

+In February 2025, Sberbank planned a collaboration with Chinese researchers on AI projects following the development of DeepSeek's cost-effective AI model.
+The bank aims for joint research initiatives with China, involving their own scientists.

 Rebranding 2020 and "ecosystem"

 In 2020, Sberbank undertook a rebranding.
-In addition to changing the logo and legalizing the reduction “Sber”, the company announced the transformation of the bank into an “ecosystem”.
+In addition to changing the logo and legalizing the reduction of "Sber", the company announced the transformation of the bank into an "ecosystem".
 Sberbank decided to become "more than a bank" and began to develop various services, mainly digital: online cinema (Okko), music (SberSound), food delivery (SberMarket), cloud storage (SberDisk), taxi (Citymobil).

-Initially, the "ecosystem" was built in partnership with the large Internet holding Mail.ru Group, for which a joint venture O2O (online-to-offline) Holding was created with a capital of about 100 billion rubles.
+Initially, the "ecosystem" was built in partnership with the large Internet holding company Mail.ru Group, for which a joint venture, O2O (online-to-offline) Holding, was created with a capital of approximately 100 billion rubles.
 However, in the spring of 2021, the parties decided to end cooperation due to disagreements over management methods and corporate culture.

 Another component of the "ecosystem" is pharmacies.
 Having launched an online service, Sber Eapteka (e-drugstore), Sber soon decided to expand the business and open pharmacies in its own branches.
-It is assumed that purchases there will be more profitable due to targeted packaging of drugs, as well as the production of its own generics.
+It is assumed that purchases there will be more profitable due to the targeted packaging of drugs, as well as the production of its own generics.

+In 2021, Sber also founded an e-commerce site, SberMegaMarket, as well as SberMarket, a delivery app.

-In the summer of 2021, Sberbank announced the implementation of the Sabbatical practice.
-Employees are allowed to take unpaid leave of up to a year - with the retention of their jobs (although this requires the consent of the immediate supervisor).
-It is also allowed to work remotely for three months a year.
+In the summer of 2021, Sberbank announced the implementation of the sabbatical practice.
+Employees are allowed to take unpaid leave of up to a year—with the retention of their jobs (although this required the consent of the immediate supervisor).
+They are also allowed to work remotely for three months a year.

+In 2024, SberMegaMarket confirmed that a list of 250 books banned from the service for promoting "LGBT propaganda" (first published online by journalist Aleksandr Plyushchev) was accurate.